 Some studies show a link between technology use and sleep deprivation.
 Use the hour before bed to wind down without technology.

 Use a blue light filter

-We supply blue light filter screen protectors and glasses that limit the amount of damaging blue light received by your eyes.
+Use a blue light filter screen protector to limit the amount of damaging blue light received by your eyes.

 Limit usage to a few hours a day